oneisme/googleverificationbypass2018/README.md

 # Bypasser2018
-Automated Shell Script To Bypass Google Verification in any Linux Made By hackerstech
+!Notice:-you must put your device in fastboot mode okay Automated Shell Script To Bypass Google Verification in any Linux Made By hackerstech
 Download google verification bypasser 2018:https://github.com/hackerstech/googleverificationbypass2018.git